 There are a number of reasons why you may be considering sitting your child for the 12+ or 13+ tests.
-Often, children taking the 12+ did not qualify at 11+ level, however, their parents and teachers feel that they would be best-suited to a grammar school and should have another go at 12+ level.
+Often, children taking the 12+ did not qualify at 11+ level, but their parents and teachers feel that they would be best-suited to a grammar school and should have another go at 12+ level.
 The extra maturity that the additional year or so brings, perhaps coupled with increased determination on the pupil's part often results in a better result the second time round.

 Indeed, there is a higher 'pass' rate at 12+ and 13+ level, however, you should bear in mind that there are far fewer grammar school places available and qualification at this stage does not guarantee a school place.
 In fact, for some schools it is extremely rare to find a place at 12+ or 13+ so it is important to speak to the school and do your research before you enter your child for the exam.